Current as of: March 13, 2025 - 21:21

 Allow the equivalent of US$24 per day for other meals.
 You can eat out very cheaply in India and Nepal, but if you go to more expensive restaurants, you will spend more than the suggested amount.
 In most towns there is a good choice between Indian, Chinese and Western food.
 If you are a vegetarian, India and Nepal are probably two of the best destinations you can visit.
 Tea and soft drinks are very cheap.
 A (large!) bottle of beer is approximately US$4.80.
 Drinking water is provided in large containers in our vehicle, so please bring a refillable water bottle with you.
 Where meals are not included, the leader will encourage people to try certain restaurants and street food vendors.
 They can make recommendations that will boost small businesses and celebrate local specialties.
 In India, we can even see how some food and drinks, such as masala chai (tea), samosa (mashed potato snacks), jalebe (Indian doughnuts) and lassi (yoghurt drink), are made.

-There is an option to upgrade your journey between Pokhara to Kathmandu replacing travelling by road with a flight (POK–KTM).
-Our local team can assist with arrangements in country, including airport transfers should you wish to upgrade.
+There is an option to upgrade your journey between Pokhara to Kathmandu replacing travelling by road with a 20 to 30-minute flight (POK–KTM).
+You can either book this in advance through your sales representative or our local team can assist with arrangements in country, including airport transfers should you wish to upgrade.
 The tour leader always stays with any passengers choosing to take the group bus to Kathmandu and you will take the flight independently.

 If you intend to book an internal flight in Nepal, including the optional Everest sightseeing flight, please refer to the following information about flying in Nepal.